KDCinfo/snippets/pwa/training/README.md

 As a part of creating this SPA, I also [created a CodePen](https://codepen.io/KeithDC/pen/XYMgQj) where I was able to successfully smooth out CSS's Flexbox wrapping using CSS transitions.

 Previous educational advancements can be found in the [educational section of my resume](https://kdcinfo.com/resume.php?education).

+## Q: Why do I develop free apps?

+### A:

+I'm a web/app developer by trait: Developing open source projects fills two purposes for me; I get more programming experience _(something I never tire of gaining)_, and I get a utility that can be crossed off my life's `@TODO:` list _(where it's likely been for years)_.

+Additionally...

+> Sharing is a building block for making lives better.